CastielWong/Concurrency/README.md

 | Program Structure | Simultaneous Execution |
 | DEALING with multiple things at once | DOING multiple things at once |
 | Use case: I/O dependent tasks, like graphical user interfaces | Use case: Computationally intensive tasks, like matrix multiplication |

+### Mutex

+Mutex (Mutual Exclusion), which is instituted for the purpose of preventing race conditions, is a property of concurrency control where lock is needed to come into play.

+Lock:
+- Mechanism to implement mutual exclusion
+- Only one thread or process can possess at a time
+- Limit access to critical section
+- Synchronized: Easier to implement and prevents many pitfalls of locks
+- Locks: Provide more flexibility to implement certain algorithms

+Deadlock: All processes and threads are unable to continue executing.

+Reentrant Mutex:
+- Can be locked multiple times by the same thread
+- Must be unlocked as many times as it was locked
+- Synonymous terms:
+    - Reentrant Lock
+    - Recursive Mutex
+    - Recursive Lock

 ## Reference